 Oh to have the shiny locks of Amal Clooney!
 This gorgeous vintage inspired style is curled to perfection.
 Be sure to use regular hair masks and a shine spray if you want to recreate this look.

-Naomi pulls off waist-length hair like nobody else.
+Supermodel Naomi Campbell pulls off waist-length hair like nobody else.
 Here they are curled around a large barrel tong, from the cheekbone down for beautiful, modern glamour.
-If you are considering an ultra long hairstyle (extensions or otherwise) bear in mind this is a high maintenance look, so regular trims, moisturising masks and good blow dry tips are all your friends.
+If you are considering an ultra long hairstyle (extensions or otherwise) bear in mind this is a high maintenance look, so regular trims, moisturizing masks and good blow dry tips are all your friends.

 We've all probably tried to copy Jen's hair at some point, haven't we?
-The reason her 'do always looks good is because she knows what suits her, from that expensive looking not-quite-blonde not-quite-brown shade, to this sleek cut with face framing layers that hit right around her jaw for flattering shape.
+The reason her 'do always looks good is because she knows what suits her, from that expensive-looking "bronde" shade, to this sleek cut with face-framing layers that hit right around her jaw for a flattering shape.

-Catherine's signature blow-dry has long been our hair inspiration, but her look recently has been all about incorporating huge, glamorous curls into her long hair.
+Kate Middleton's signature blowdry has long been our hair inspiration, but her look recently has been all about incorporating huge, glamorous curls into her long hair.
 You can bet we'll be trying this out for ourselves at home using hot rollers and plenty of hairspray.